 - Mosquito bits

 Put the sphagnum moss in a large container, bucket, bowl, or even the container you’re planning on using.
 Add water to the moss and watch it triple in size.
 Add the moist sphagnum moss to the bottom of the container.
-Keeping it around 1″ deep.
+Keep it around 1″ deep.

 Fill a cup or small bowl with water.
 Place it in the corner of your container.
 You may have to move the sphagnum moss to the side to accommodate the cup.